 Garbage collection complexity

 Tombstones in OR-Sets, causal histories in delta-state CRDTs, and vector clocks all require periodic garbage collection.
-This reintroduces coordination — the very thing CRDTs were supposed to eliminate.
+This reintroduces coordination, which is one of the operational costs CRDT users may be trying to reduce.

 Composition is hard